 Day 5 – To Adare, Bunratty and the Cliffs of Moher

 One of the most dramatic days of your tour brings you to the west coast of County Clare.
 First stop will be the Village of Adare in County Limerick.
-Adare is regarded by many a seasoned traveller as Ireland’s prettiest village with its charming thatched cottages, manicured public park and ancient church.
+Adare is regarded by many a seasoned traveler as Ireland’s prettiest village with its charming thatched cottages, manicured public park, and ancient church.
 From Adare town continue towards Limerick City of ‘Angela’s Ashes’ fame and home to King Johns Castle.
 Shortly after this, you arrive at Bunratty Castle.
-Built in 1425, this majestic castle was restored in 1954 to its former medieval splendour.
-Within the grounds of the Castle is Bunratty Folk Park where 19th century Irish life is recreated.
+Built in 1425, this majestic castle was restored in 1954 to its former medieval splendor.
+Within the grounds of the Castle is Bunratty Folk Park where 19th-century Irish life is recreated.

 Continuing on to the magnificent ‘Cliffs of Moher’.
-The majestic Cliffs of Moher are without doubt Ireland’s most wonderous sights and overlook the Atlantic Ocean on the coast of West Clare.
+The majestic Cliffs of Moher are without doubt Ireland’s most wondrous sights and overlook the Atlantic Ocean on the coast of West Clare.
 You then arrive at the village of Doolin.
 Doolin is world-famous for its wealth of Irish folk music and in recent years has been attracting people to spontaneous sessions in any one of its excellent pubs.
-Just north of the Cliffs of Moher you then have the lunar like Burren region and the ancient Poulnabrone Dolmen Tombs.
-Make sure to take the tour led by the hotels owner of the 15th century Castle ruins that sits next to Ballinalacken House and don’t forget to bring your camera.
+Just north of the Cliffs of Moher you then have the lunar-like Burren region and the ancient Poulnabrone Dolmen Tombs.
+Make sure to take the tour led by the hotel’s owner of the 15th century Castle ruins that sit next to Ballinalacken House and don’t forget to bring your camera.

 Day 6 – Ferry trip to Aran Islands

 Drive the short distance to Doolin pier and take the ferry to the Inishmore, the largest of the Aran Islands.
 Aran will take you back to an Ireland of Celts and Early Christians.
-Take a pony and trap, or a guided tour from the pier up the island to the stone fort of Dun Aonghus.
-The fort is located on top of a 300ft high sea cliff and is one of the finest prehistoric monuments in Western Europe.
+Take a pony and trap, or a guided tour from the pier up the island to the stone fort of Dun Aengus.
+The fort is located on top of a 300 ft high sea cliff and is one of the finest prehistoric monuments in Western Europe.

 For whatever reason, should you prefer not to take the ferry to the islands, then Galway city is just an hour’s drive to the north.

-Travel to the university city of Galway via the lunar like Burren Region and the ancient Poulnabrone Dolmen Tombs.
-Also on route, you will have a chance to visit Dunguaire which was built in 1520 by the O'Hynes clan on the picturesque shores of Galway Bay.
+Travel to the university city of Galway via the lunar-like Burren Region and the ancient Poulnabrone Dolmen Tombs.
+Also on the route, you will have a chance to visit Dunguaire which was built in 1520 by the O'Hynes clan on the picturesque shores of Galway Bay.
 Galway, the ‘City of the Tribes’ is also known as Ireland’s Cultural and festival capital.
-With its street entertainers and traditional pubs with great music, Galway and in particular, the Quays area of the city centre will enthrall you particularly in the evening time.
+With its street entertainers and traditional pubs with great music, Galway and in particular, the Quays area of the city center will captivate you, particularly in the evening time.

 Day 7 – To Historic Meath and Bellingham Castle.